Since last September, my life has thrown me one punch after another.

-The saviour, which blocked the punches or made them not hurt as much, is my work.
+The savior, which blocked the punches or made them not hurt as much, is my work.

 My intentions for doing and for which I have been punched have all been greater than how they were received.

-If I have dreamed of some glistening ideal, none of those dreams have even showed me a glimmer of
+If I have dreamed of some glistening ideal, none of those dreams have even shown me a glimmer of spidery-webby gossamer.

 Faith?
 Well, how does it work?